trisyoungs/aten/doc/40.gui/10.build/build.md

 ### Atoms

+_Shortcut: Escape_

-The primary selection mode, this allows individual atoms to be clicked or a selection-box to be drawn around multiple atoms in order to select them.
+The primary selection mode (and the mode that **Aten** sits in when simply visualising), this allows individual atoms to be clicked or a selection-box to be drawn around multiple atoms in order to select them.
 With the **Shift** key pressed the selection state of the atoms is toggled, and if **Ctrl** is held down the atoms are removed from the current selection.

 ### Bound